Cervical cancer usually results from infection with the human papillomavirus (HPV), which is transmitted during sexual contact.

 The main treatment for extensive spread or recurrence of cervical cancer is

 However, chemotherapy reduces the cancer’s size and controls its spread in almost half of women treated, and the beneficial effect is usually only temporary.
-Adding another drug (bevacizumab—a monoclonal antibody used to treat several types of cancer) may extend survival by a few months.
+Adding another medication (such as monoclonal antibodies used to treat several types of cancer; this is called immunotherapy) may extend survival by a few months.

-A sentinel lymph node is the first lymph node that cancer cells are likely to spread to.
+A sentinel lymph node What Is a Sentinel Lymph Node? is the first lymph node that cancer cells are likely to spread to.
 There may be more than one sentinel lymph node.
 These nodes are called sentinel lymph nodes because they are the first to warn that cancer has spread.

 A sentinel lymph node dissection involves

 Examining it to determine whether cancer cells are present

 To identify sentinel lymph nodes, doctors inject a blue or green dye and/or a radioactive substance into the cervix near the tumor.
 These substances map the pathway from the cervix to the first lymph node (or nodes) in the pelvis.
 During surgery, doctors then check for lymph nodes that look blue or green or that give off a radioactive signal (detected by a handheld device).
 Doctors remove this node (or nodes) and send it to a laboratory to be checked for cancer.
 If the sentinel lymph node or nodes do not contain cancer cells, no other lymph nodes are removed (unless they look abnormal).